-Key areas of the highway network where constraints are forecast to impact road freight include the East West Trans-Pennine movement on the M62, A66 from Tees Valley to Penrith - particularly vulnerable to weather conditions and the subject of a major programme of investment led by National Highways.
-North-South connections on the M1 around Sheffield, A1 West of Doncaster, A1 Newcastle - Gateshead Western Bypass, the M6 in Cheshire and Warrington and the A19 in the Tees Valley and North East.
-The particular pinch point occurs at the Tees crossing which requires investment and has a clearly articulated and well understood Business Case.

-Other areas of investment with significant freight benefits include access to 'constrained' ports for example the A5036 to the Port of Liverpool and A63 to the Port of Hull, both schemes within the Highway England RIS2
+Key areas of the highway network where constraints impact road freight include the east-west Trans-Pennine movement on the M62 and its links into other key routes such as the M60, the A616-A628-M67 between South Yorkshire and Greater Manchester which is mostly single carriageway and suffers from severe congestion particularly around the approaches to the M67, and the A66 from Tees Valley to Penrith - particularly vulnerable to weather conditions and the subject of a major programme of investment led by National Highways.
+North-south connections on the M1 around Sheffield, A1 West of Doncaster, Al Newcastle - Gateshead Western Bypass, the M6 in Cheshire and Warrington, and the A19 in the Tees Valley and North East.
+The pinch point occurs at the Tees crossing which requires investment and has a clearly articulated and well understood business case.
+Other areas of investment with significant freight benefits include access to 'constrained' ports, for example the A5036 to the Port of Liverpool and A63 to the Port of Hull, both schemes within the National Highways Road Investment Schemes (RIS)2 programme; road and rail access to Parkside in St Helens, and schemes being considered within the RIS3 pipeline, for example A1 Doncaster - Darrington and M1/M62 Lofthouse Interchange.